codahale/veil-go/README.md

    message's content or metadata without possessing the sender's secret key.
 3. Veil messages are tamper-proof.
 If a single bit of the entire message is changed, all the recipients will know.
-4. Veil messages are indistinguishable from random noise, revealing no metadata about recipients' identities, number of recipients, etc.
+4. Veil messages are non-repudiable: if the message is decryptable, it is guaranteed to have come from the possessor of the sender's secret key.
-5. Veil messages can be padded, obscuring a message's actual length.
+5. Veil messages are indistinguishable from random noise, revealing no metadata about recipients' identities, number of recipients, etc.
-6. The number of recipients in a Veil message can be obscured from recipients by adding fake keys to the recipients list.
+6. Veil messages can be padded, obscuring a message's actual length.
-7. Veil messages are non-repudiable.
+7. The number of recipients in a Veil message can be obscured from recipients by adding fake keys to the recipients list.
 8. Veil messages can be arbitrarily big and both encrypted and decrypted in a single pass.